 4. Political Desperation Led to Shilanyas

 It was the time when optimism around a young, technocrat Indian Prime Minister had faded.
-In spite of 75 percent seats in the Lok Sabha, Rajiv Gandhi was going into the 1989 General Election with his back against the wall.
+Despite winning 75 percent seats in the Lok Sabha, Rajiv Gandhi was going into the 1989 General Election with his back against the wall.

 The Congress needed to reverse the country’s sentiment back in his favour.
 At the time, the BJP with its two MPs and their resolve to build the Ram Mandir, was not a serious contender.
 Latching on to the popular Hindu sentiment of the day should’ve been the politically prudent move at the time.